ArmoredTurtle/TurtleNeck2.0/README.md

 TN2 utilizes two hall effect sensors to dectect movement of the buffer before hitting a hard stop in either direction.
 Adiddtionally on the PCB are 5 endstops ports that can be utilized for filament combiners or "hubs".
 The purpose of a toolhead buffer such as TN2 is to compensate for mismatched rotation distances between a toolheads extruder and a direct drive AFC ("type 2 MMU" if you like calling them that...)
+TN2 uses JST-PH connectors for all of its expansion.

 #BOM#
 | Part  | QTY |